MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art such as music, paintings, and 3D models.
+Programming can be used to create a computer simulation of a zombie apocalypse!